addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 ```

 ### Move boundary co-ordinates

+The brute force method (fixed small number of polygons): the forces of all polygons/countries act upon every boundary coordinate.
+As long as the number of polygons is relatively small (under 500), distortions can be computed for a rather complex line work (thousands of points).
+Furthermore, the computation of force effects could be restricted by implementing a search limitation to exclude infinitesimal forces from far-away polygons.

 ```
   ForceReductionFactor = 1 / (1 + Mean (SizeError))
   For each boundary line; Read coordinate chain